freesewing/freesewing/markdown/org/docs/patterns/sandy/instructions/en.md

 ### Closures

 - Interface/stiffen half the waistband part lengthwise.
+Or interface/stiffen one of the curved waistband parts.
 - Press under the seam allowance on the long edge of the waistband that is not interfaced.
 Trim. _Baste_ the fold in place if needed.
-- With _good sides together_ sew the interfaced side of the waistband to the skirt.
+- With _good sides together_ sew the interfaced waistband/side of the waistband to the skirt.
 Gather the skrit down to the waistband if needed.
+- If curved waistband sew the non-interfaced part to the interfaced part.
+Trim and clip seam and press the non-interfaced part up and away from the skirt.

 There will be some overhangs: